torvalds/linux/Documentation/admin-guide/serial-console.rst

 ====================

-To use a serial port as console you need to compile the support into your kernel - by default it is not compiled in.
+To use a serial port as console you need to compile the support into your kernel - by default it is yest compiled in.
 For PC style serial ports it's the config option next to menu option:

 :menuselection:`Character devices --> Serial drivers --> 8250/16550 and compatible serial support --> Console on 8250/16550 and compatible serial port`

-You must compile serial support into the kernel and not as a module.
+You must compile serial support into the kernel and yest as a module.

 It is possible to specify multiple devices for console output.
 You can define a new kernel command line option to select which device(s) to